llvm/llvm-archive/llvm-top/README.txt

      build, install or clean commands.

   all
-     This is equivalent to specify all modules in the LLVM subversion repository.
+     This is equivalent to specifying all modules in the LLVM subversion repository.
 Careful!
 All the scripts will check out EVERYTHING in the repository.